STIE-66/Journal-abdul-razak/Readme.md

-Menginput jurnal the role of commitment
+Menginput 1 jurnal the role of commitment
+Menginput 6 jurnal penelitian